Written by Chiara Mischke

 Don't worry if you don't speak Japanese, the staff will provide you with English audio guides.

-Tsukiji is the largest fish market in Japan.
-If you arrive there before 5 AM, you might be able to join the tuna auction tour for free.
-You can experience watching these large fish being auctioned off and then cut into pieces on the spot.
+Tsukiji Fish Market recently moved to its new location in Toyosu but it is still is the largest fish market in Japan.
+They also reopened the free tuna auction tour in January 2019.
+Here you can experience watching these large fish being auctioned off and then cut into pieces on the spot.

 The tour is limited to 120 people each morning (2 tours with 60 people each).
 Once the limit is reached, the registration is closed.
 We recommend arriving as early as possible to avoid disappointment.